burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 10. Structs are not allowed to perform comparisons with `==` or with `>`.
 The fundamental nature of this restriction in C (and in C++) is that, for objects, there may be holes in their memory layout that are filled randomly.

 11. In C++, for the definition (not just declaration) of a variable in global scope, you can use `extern int a = 0;`.
 But in fact, `extern` is ignored, because according to (7.11.6, C++2003):
-    > "A name declared in a namespace scope without a storage-class-specifier has external linkage unless it has internal linkage because of a previous declaration and provided it is not declared const.
-Objects declared const and not explicitly declared extern have internal linkage."
+    > "A name declared in a namespace scope without a storage-class-specifier has **external linkage** unless it has internal linkage because of a previous declaration and provided it is not declared const. **Objects declared const and not explicitly declared extern have internal linkage**."

-12. A compile-time string literal in C (and in C++) is statically allocated so that it is safe to return one from a function.
+12. A compile-time string literal in C (and in C++) is statically allocated so that it is safe from a language point of view to return a pointer to a string literal from a function.

 ## New Operator